 Laboratories notify their local public health unit when they confirm someone has Zika.

-Public health units follow up each case to find out where the person may have got the infection.
-This information is important to help identify if transmission is occurring in areas considered to be low risk.
-It also aims to prevent transmission in areas of Australia that have the type of mosquito that can spread Zika virus.
+Public health units follow up each case to determine where the person acquired the infection.
+This information is important to help identify if transmission is occurring in areas considered to be low risk and to prevent transmission.

 For further information on the public health response please call your local public health unit on 1300 066 055.